 Sara Goldman Curley

-Sara Goldman Curley is a partner in Nutter’s Private Client Department.
+Sara Goldman Curley is a partner and Deputy Chair of Nutter's Private Client Department.
 Individuals and families rely on Sara to provide advice on a broad range of estate planning, estate administration, and trust administration matters.

 - Designing estate plans for individuals and families to meet their individual needs and goals, which may include using sophisticated strategies designed to minimize estate and gift taxes, and probate avoidance